© 2024 WSKG

 “If it's a better plan, there's nothing wrong with that,” said Hirasuna.
 “In my opinion, it's better to do it right than to rush it through.”

 The news comes as BlocPower, the company Ithaca contracted with to manage its electrification efforts, faces new uncertainty.
 The company’s chief executive, Donnel Baird, stepped down last month amid concern over the slow rollout of its electrification and job training programs in several cities, including Ithaca.
-BlocPower electrified no buildings in all of 2022 and only one in the second quarter of 2023, Bloomberg reported last week.
+BlocPower electrified no buildings in all of 2022 in Ithaca and only one in the second quarter of 2023, Bloomberg reported last week.
 Earlier this year, the city of Ithaca announced it had worked with BlocPower to finalize a first group of 10 commercial buildings to electrify.

 BlocPower spokesperson Siobhan Johnson said in a statement to WSKG that the company supports Ithaca's reassessment of its approach to its Green New Deal.